 What if I’m the last in the group?

-On every tour someone is last, and that is completely fine!
+On every tour someone is last, and it’s nothing to be ashamed of!
 I give the same advice to everyone worried about bringing up the rear: by being last, you see more than any of the others did.
 Take your time, go at your own pace, and do what feels right.
-It’s the reason we have two guides and a support van—so you don’t have to hurry or ride harder than you’re able to.
+It’s the reason we have two or more guides and a support van, so you never have to feel hurried or ride harder than you’re able to.

-DuVine’s small group sizes mean we’re flexible to support several cyclists with varying abilities, but if you’re worried about keeping up, talk to us about electric assist.
+DuVine’s small group sizes mean we’re flexible to support several cyclists with varying abilities.
+But if you’re worried about keeping up, you may want to plan on reserving an e-bike for your trip.
 Otherwise, we encourage you to finish your last sip of coffee at a café break or stop pedaling to take that unforgettable photo without worry of holding up the group.
-This is your vacation to enjoy!
+We always like to remind travelers that it’s a vacation—not a race!

 There is never a question that you should feel too embarrassed to ask.
 We’ve heard it all, and we’d rather you ask than feel out of the loop.
 Wondering about something that’s not on this list?
 Contact us—we’re here to put your mind at ease!